UMass-RC/unity-docs/docs/slurm/index.md

 #### SRUN ####
 An `srun` job is tied to your ssh session.
 If you break (ctrl+C) or close your ssh session during an `srun` job, **the job will be killed**.

 You can also make an **interactive** job, which will allow your job to take input from your keyboard.
-You can run `bash` in an interactive `srun` job to resume your work on a compute node just as you would on a login node. **This is highly recommended.**
+You can run `bash` in an interactive job to resume your work on a compute node just as you would on a login node. **This is highly recommended.**

 see [SRUN Jobs](../srun.md) for more information.